All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded semaglutide as effective as brand Ozempic?

-Compounded semaglutide contains the same active ingredient as Ozempic and works through the same biological mechanism.
+Compounded semaglutide is prepared by licensed compounding pharmacies and is not FDA-approved as a finished drug product; formulation, pharmacy quality, dosing, and individual response can differ from brand-name semaglutide products.
 While direct comparison studies are limited, clinical experience suggests comparable effectiveness when obtained from reputable compounding pharmacies.
-However, individual responses may vary due to formulation differences, and quality depends on the compounding pharmacy's standards.
+But individual responses may vary due to formulation differences, and quality depends on the compounding pharmacy's standards.

 Can I switch from Ozempic to compounded semaglutide safely?